scaleway/natasha/README.md

 TODO
 ====

-- Run statistics on master core.
+- Run CLI on master core.
+- Add queues statistics.
 - Add a flag to test configuration.
 - Check DPDK initialization: constants have been randomly used everywhere.
 We need to check they are optimal and ideally configurable.